scnr/book/src/how-to/generate-reports.md

 ## Pro

-You can export scan results in several formats from the "Export" tab of a successfully completed scan.
+You can export scan results in several formats from the "Export" tab of an aborted or completed scan.

 ## CLI